teppokoivula/SearchEngine/README.md

             'desc' => 'summary',
             'url' => 'url',
         ],

+        // This integer is passed to the json_encode call in renderResultsJSON method.
+        // See https://www.php.net/json_encode for supported values.
+        'results_json_options' => 0,

         // This defines whether a pager should be rendered at the end of the results list.
         'pager' => true,